Walodja1987/xns/README.md

 - If no registrations succeed, refunds all payment and returns 0
 - Skips registrations where recipient already has a name or name is already registered (griefing resistance)
 - More gas efficient than calling `registerNameWithAuthorization` multiple times
+- Works for both **public** and **private** namespaces
-- During the 30-day exclusivity period, only the namespace creator can sponsor batch registrations
+- For **public namespaces**: During the 30-day exclusivity period, only the namespace creator can sponsor batch registrations.
+After 30 days, anyone can sponsor.
+- For **private namespaces**: Only the namespace creator can sponsor batch registrations forever (permanent exclusivity)
-- Burns ETH only for successful registrations (90% burnt, 5% to namespace creator, 5% to contract owner)
+- Burns ETH only for successful registrations:
+  - **Public namespaces**: 90% burnt, 5% to namespace creator, 5% to contract owner
+  - **Private namespaces**: 90% burnt, 10% to contract owner, 0% to namespace creator
 - Registers names to recipients, not `msg.sender`
 - Resistant to griefing attacks: if someone front-runs and registers a name for one recipient, that registration is skipped and others proceed